-Your lighting reference image(s) can be your own artwork or can be taken from movies, paintings, photographs, whatever.
-If you can't print/photocopy in color, try to include a URL so I can look at the reference as it's meant to be seen.
+Your lighting reference image(s) are essentially storyboards that have been fleshed out in color.
+Use any means you wish to create color.
+Some good choices are pastels, paint, watercolors, or digital tools like Painter or Photoshop.
+If you work digitally and can't print out a good color image, you can refer me to a URL so I can look at the image(s) online.
 Recall the impact color and light can have on mood, emotion, and the dramatic potential of a scene.
 Try to think about how light can support the animated interaction you are creating.

 It is perfectly valid to want light that simply "illuminates your scene."
 Even this choice has countless varieties.
 Is the light coming from a dangling exposed bulb like an interrogation room?
 Or large fluorescent bulbs like in a grocery store?
-Try to pick something and find an image that fits.
+Try to pick something and execute it in your lighting reference image.